ietf-wg-masque/wg-materials/charter.md

 The group will coordinate closely with other working groups responsible for maintaining relevant protocol extensions, such as HTTPBIS, QUIC, or TLS.
 It will also coordinate closely with ICCRG and TSVWG on congestion control and loss recovery considerations, and intarea for IP Proxying.

+When the initial deliverables are complete, MASQUE will either recharter to reflect additional adopted documents, or close.